ishoman/react-tap-room/README.md

  * Really concentrating on how small of components to make. i.e. Does keg price need to be its own component?
 Or can I just include that in a prop-type for keg info?
  * Having to decide on a different layout for employees vs consumers.
 Allows for reuse of keg-list component with addition of edit/add buttons and functionality.
  * Goal is to get Welcome Page functionality finished with minimal styling.
+ * Unable to figure out how to get images to display using base64 and mapping through my object array.

 ## Setup/Installation Requirements